 Sometimes, we end up eating vegetarian for dinner.
 The green beans, peppers, and garlic is Josh’s favorite dish.
 It’s a little spicy, but it’s not overwhelming, and is definitely loaded with flavor.
 I prefer rice over noodles (rice is a dish I could every day for the rest of my life), but Josh likes it the other way around.
 So, occasionally, I indulge him with noodles instead of rice… then usually end up ordering a bowl of rice on the side later.

 The food here is absolutely amazing.
 It’s been close to a month, and we haven’t had any American food yet.
 That’s not just because it’s expensive and scarce, but because there are simply so many fun restaurants around and new dishes to try!
-Every Guilin dinner ends with a happy tummy, and the promise of new adventure tomorrow.
+Every night ends with a happy tummy, and the promise of new adventure tomorrow.